Thinking of Remodelling? Don’t Make Any of These 5 Common Bathroom Remodel Mistakes

 - No plan

-Before you begin ripping out tile and removing sinks, you should have a clear plan as to what you want to do with the bathroom.
+Before you begin your bathroom remodel by ripping out tile and removing sinks, you should have a clear plan as to what you want to do with the bathroom.
 Your plan should include a rough sketch of the finished project, as well as what needs to be taken out, added in, plus the cost of all the materials that will go into the room.
 This plan will also save time in the long run, as you will know exactly what you need when you visit the hardware store – rather than “playing it by ear,” which usually results in multiple trips to get items you have forgotten.

 - Forget the fan?